ngs-docs/2018-cicese-metatranscriptomics/docs/khmer-trimming.md

 ## Why (or why not) do k-mer trimming?

-Even after quality trimming with Trimmomatic, our reads will still contain erros.
+Even after quality trimming with Trimmomatic, our reads will still contain errors.
 Why?

 First, Trimmomatic trims based solely on the quality score, which is a statistical statement about the correctness of a base - a Q score of 30 means that, of 1000 bases with that Q score, 1 of those bases will be wrong.
 So, a base can have a high Q score and still be wrong! (and many bases will have a low Q score and still be correct)